davidmertenjones/ist-303-team-kanto-project/README.md

       * Enable role-based access
     * Test development (2 days) - Jen

-5. As a patient, I want to view and provide ratings or feedback on completed services so that I can share my experience with others and the hospital.
+5. As a healthcare provider, I want to view the types of services available at my facility (e.g., urgent care, maternity, pediatrics, veteran care, psychiatric services) so I can recommend appropriate options to patients.
     * UI/UX design and review (2 days) – Jennifer, Eva, Aishwarya
       * View ratings and feedback
       * Provide ratings and feedback
     * App development (3 days) – Aashish, David
     * Test development (2 days) - Jen

-6. As a provider, I want to view the catalog of services offered in my facility so that I can recommend appropriate options to patients.
+6. As a hospital or clinic administrator, I want to add, update, or remove the services offered by my facility so that the information remains accurate and up to date for users.
     * UI/UX design and review (2 days) – Jennifer, Eva, Aishwarya
       * View catalog of services
     * App development (2 days) – Aashish, David
     * Test development (2 days) - Jen

-7. As an administrator, I want to add, edit, or remove services in the catalog so that offerings remain accurate and up to date.
+7. As a patient, I want to view and submit ratings and feedback for services I’ve received so I can share my experience with other patients and provide input to the hospital for improvement.
     * UI/UX design and review (3 days) – Jennifer, Eva, Aishwarya
       * Add services
       * Remove services